GayasuddinMohd/GayasuddinMohd/README.md

 <!-- About Me -->
 ## About Me

-- 🎓 B.Tech in Computer Science @IIMT University, Meerut
+- 🎓 B.Tech in Computer Science @IIMT University, Meerut, India
 - 📊 Data Enthusiast | Python, SQL, Power BI, MS Excel, Statistics
 - 💡 Strong believer in the power of data to drive decisions.